 2: To identify, develop, and train athletes to represent the United States in elite International amputee soccer competition, and in Paralympic competition when the sport achieves that status.

 The Association is managed by Board of Directors drawn from both veteran players and from the corporte world.
 All are volunteers.
 None receive compensation for serving.

-The American Amputee Soccer Association is funded entirely by private donations.
-We receive no funding from any government agency or national disability sports organization.
+The American Amputee Soccer Association receives no funding from any government agency or national disability sports organization and is funded entirely by private donations.

 Sometimes the ball would escape and roll towards him.
 Don simply raised up on his crutches and kicked the ball back.
 He said it dawned on him that if he could kick a basketball on crutches he could kick a soccer ball on crutches.

 It was a deceptively simple beginning to what's become a world-wide recreational and competitive sport.

 As you might expect, the game caught on in Europe pretty quickly.
 The game spread primarily where soccer - football to them - is a national priority.